 Eligibility to apply

 One can submit an application either individually or jointly.
-Application can be filed directly by the inventor or through a legal representative.
-Such representative could be employed for patent drafting and patent filing.
+The application can be filed directly by the inventor or through a legal representative.
+Such a representative could be employed for patent drafting and patent filing.
 Applications can also be done jointly by two assignees which could include two or more corporations.

 Mandatory documents required for filing an application

 - Information on the listing of the filing date, application number, and also the current status of every foreign patent application.